Rays vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has 39 hits with four doubles, seven home runs, 17 walks and 23 RBI.
-He's also stolen nine bases.
+- Yelich has four doubles, seven home runs, 17 walks and 24 RBI (40 total hits).
+He has swiped nine bases.

 Yelich Recent Games